joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-04-chocolate-bad.md

 Because the $\mathbf{BS}$ (blank slate) state is just a stopover, a temporary state we reside in while we restart the game, we will immediately determine the system's next state rather than keeping track of a bunch of $\mathbf{BS}$ states.

-Suppose we find ourselves having just eaten a soymilk chocolate, with the bag in the state $left(m,d\right).$ What is the relative likelihood of our next moves?
+Suppose we find ourselves having just eaten a soymilk chocolate, with the bag in the state $\left(m,d\right).$ What is the relative likelihood of our next moves?

 One thing we could do is to eat another soymilk chocolate, which can be achieved either by picking a soymilk chocolate on our next draw, or by picking a dark chocolate, starting the game over, and then picking a milk chocolate.